 SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-What you must pay when you get these services

 You pay a \$15 copayment for each visit for Medicare-covered supervised exercise therapy services for peripheral artery disease.